RockRapids/SHOP/README.md

 **Key Deliverables:**

+BEFORE ANYTHING ELSE ... assemble the information.
+To accomplish this, we START off by developing the TOP level and seven sister level APP with just a currated list of AWESOME links to information for the most expedient information access without any app development overhead

 - Design and implement a clean, ultra-minimalist, sparse interface focused on efficient information access

 - Develop a simple card-based layout organizing information by category (arts, fun things to do, necessary community info, shopping events/sales/introductions, items for sale locally, jobs for citizens, volunteering, etc.)